 These are just a few ideas to show how you can communicate your knowledge and expertise within your field.
 By combining a range of on- and offline methods, you should increase your visibility.

-Managing your training profile
+Managing your trainer profile

 It’s helpful to get into the habit of Googling your own name occasionally.
 What are people saying about you?
 What pages, links and conversations are most visible?
 Do the top results for your search reflect the profile you want to have?
 If not, now’s the time to start growing your profile so that new, relevant search results knock unwanted results out of sight.